 - The Office of Special Health Initiatives provides a crosscutting focal point for HRSA to deliver on population health and Secretarial priorities, especially those that may be more clinical in nature.

 - The Office of Federal Assistance Management provides national leadership in the administration and assurance of the financial integrity of HRSA's grant programs and, along with our program office partners, provides oversight of HRSA grant activities to ensure they are managed in an efficient and effective manner.

 - The Office of Communications oversees communications to and from the public, including media, social media, speeches, presentations, and web content; and also handles clearances of agency publications and reports.

-- The Office of Health Equity works across the agency to reduce health disparities and to improve health equity through HRSA programs and policies.
+- The Office of Health Equity works across the agency to reduce disparities and improve health equity, especially in vulnerable and disadvantaged populations.

 - The Office of Legislation serves as the Administrator's primary staff and principal source of advice on legislative affairs, which includes preparation of testimony to Congressional Committees, developing legislative proposals, and facilitating communication between the Administrator and HHS leadership on legislative matters.

 - The Office of Operations provides an array of essential agency-wide centralized financial, acquisitions, IT, budget, management, human resource, and administrative services to HRSA's bureaus and offices.